efrecon/healthcheck/redis/README.md

-# Effortless HEALTHCHECK capable redis
+# Effortless `HEALTHCHECK` capable redis

-This image is to capture all possible (now, then and future) tags of the redis image and to arrange for creating an equivalent image with the same tag, but HEALTHCHECK-capabities built in.
+This image is to capture all possible (now, then and future) tags of the redis image and to arrange for creating an equivalent image with the same tag, but `HEALTHCHECK`-capabilities built in.
 To check for available tags, refer to the official [image](https://hub.docker.com/_/redis/).

 ## How